 B. Discrimination in this

 policy generally means unlawful discrimination.
 To the extent that any form of discrimination identified in this definition is not unlawful discrimination, this definition shall not be taken to create a cause of appeal against the university.

-cases, the final appeal procedures stated in this policy will be final and
+In such cases, the final appeal procedures stated in this policy will be final and binding on the student.

 C. Tenure and Promotion

 Committee Membership on Grade Appeals Committees: Members of the universitywide tenure and promotion committees may not serve concurrently on grade appeals committees.

 D. Support Mechanism: The Provost’s Office, after consultation with the Senate Academic Committee and APSCUF, will be responsible for identifying a pool of at least 10 faculty members well versed in the preparation of grade appeals who

-appeals who will be available upon request to help students or faculty prepare documentation for the grade appeals process.
+will be available upon request to help students or faculty prepare documentation for the grade appeals process.

 guidance for the resolution of grade appeals.

 F. Dissemination of Grade

 II and III, and 3) the final implementation of Level III decisions.

 G. Appeals on Procedural